colomoto/colomoto-docker/_index_slides/slide1.md

 You need [Docker](http://docker.com) and [Python](http://python.org).
 We support GNU/Linux, macOS, and Windows.

-    pip install -U colomoto-docker   # only once; you may have to use pip3 colomoto-docker
+    sudo pip install -U colomoto-docker   # only once; you may have to use pip3 colomoto-docker

 The container can be stopped by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> keys.